Victory Tilly: 2006 - 11 years old

 Victory Tilly's final year on the track started with a couple of smaller domestic races.
 Johansson then took the gelding to the Forus Racetrack to compete in the major Norwegian event Forus Open.
 Together with new driver Erik Adielsson (Johansson had quit driving in the end of 2005), the star won in a comfortable way after favourite Steinlager went off-stride.
 Johansson afterwards admitted himself tempted to take part in Elitloppet once more.
 Four weeks later, Victory Tilly raced in the big one-mile race.
 However, Adielsson and the gelding had no success in the eliminations, as French Jag de Bellouet interfered with them.

 At Östersund, on June 10, Victory Tilly raced for the last time.
 Guided by Adielsson, he won the event Jämtlands Stora Pris for the fourth time.
 During the summer, he was again injured in a hind leg.
 In October, the gelding still had not shook off his problem.
 Stig H. Johansson and the owners decided to call it quits.
 The decision was made official on October 25.
 On December 30, Victory Tilly was honoured during a ceremony at Solvalla.

 During his last year on the tracks, Victory Tilly won three races out of six, which moneywise meant US$201,159 to add to his purse.
 At the time of his retirement, Victory Tilly had earned US$5,168,902, which made him the richest Swedish trotter ever.

 Life after racing

 When Stig H. Johansson in the summer of 2005 turned 60, Stall Kalas gave him Victory Tilly once the horse had retired.
 Thus, since retiring, Victory Tilly has spent his days at Johansson's farm Stora Alby outside Stockholm.

 In March 2007, Johansson announced that there were plans to build a Victory Tilly museum at Stora Alby, where guests can see, among other things, trophies and blankets, as well as visit Victory Tilly.

+Victory Tilly died at Stora Alby on 7 April 2024, at the age of 29.